 On March 24, 2004, the Company entered into an agreement with several investors to acquire Series A Convertible Debentures (the "Bridge Loan") whereby a total of \$1,200,000 in debentures were procured through Maxim Group, LLC.
 The Company received a net of \$1,049,946 after placement expenses.
-In addition, the beneficial conversion feature of the debenture was valued at \$300,000.
+In addition, the beneficial conversion feature of the debenture was valued at \$252,257.
 The Company has recorded this as a contra-account against the loan balance and is amortizing the beneficial conversion feature over the life of the loan.
-During the six months ended December 31, 2004, the Company amortized \$225,000.
-The unamortized balance at December 31, 2004 was \$37,500
+During the nine months ended March 31, 2005, the Company amortized \$198,991.
+The unamortized balance at March 31, 2005 was \$15,766.

-During the six months ended December 31, 2004, nineteen of the convertible debenture holders elected to convert their notes into common stock.
+During the nine months ended March 31, 2005, nineteen of the convertible debenture holders elected to convert their notes into common stock.
 The total of the notes converted was \$1,050,000 and the Company issued 564,519 shares of its common stock to the note holders.
-The net balance at December 31, 2004, is \$112,500.
+The net balance at March 31, 2005, was \$134,234

 Under the terms of the Bridge Loan agreements, and supplements thereto, the debentures bear interest at the rate of 10% per annum, payable on a quarterly basis in common stock or cash at the election of the Company.
 The maturity date is 24 months from the date of signing, or March 26, 2006.
-The debentures are to be converted at the rate of \$1.86 and are automatically convertible as of August 6, 2004.
-The Company recorded interest expense on the debentures in the amount of \$79,252.
+Pursuant to the terms of a supplemental agreement dated May 5, 2004 between NetSol and the debenture holders, the conversion rate was set at one share for each \$1.86 of principal.
+The Company recorded interest expense on the debentures in the amount of \$84,726.